 When you breastfeed your baby frequently, starting foods earlier than 6 months is not necessary and can even be harmful.

-Introducing foods or fluids other than breastmilk to your baby before she is 6 months old can increase her risk of illnesses, such as diarrhoea, which can make her thin and weak, and even be life-threatening.
-Your baby may also breastfeed less often, so your supply of milk, her most vital food, may decrease.
+Introducing foods or fluids other than breastmilk to your baby before they reach 6 months old can increase the risk of illnesses, such as diarrhoea, which can make your child thin and weak, and even be life-threatening.
+Your baby may also breastfeed less often, so your supply of milk, their most vital food, may decrease.

 A mother’s milk is the safest and healthiest food for the first 6 months of life for all children everywhere.
 It is a constant, safe source of essential nutrition, wherever you and your baby live in the world.

-If you see your baby with her hands near her mouth when she’s still younger than 6 months, you may think she’s not getting enough to eat from your milk alone.
-Actually your baby is showing normal feeding signs, they are just more developed now that she’s older.
+If you see your baby with their hands near their mouth when they're still younger than 6 months, you may think they're not getting enough to eat from your milk alone.
+Actually your baby is showing normal feeding signs, they are just more developed now that they're older.
 It doesn’t mean your baby needs solid food early.
-Your baby is ready when she is 6 months old.
+Your baby is ready when they reach 6 months old.